Skip to Content

 Thursday 6th of January 2022

 Hi Benedkit, yes, absolutely, the best way to explore Western Canada is by making a road trip.
-For rental cars, check this website and try various pick-up locations as that can influence the price quite greatly.
+For rental cars, try checking prices at various pick-up/drop-off locations as that can influence the price quite greatly.
 Also, book asap.
 There was a huge rental car shortage all over the world last year, and prices have skyrocketed.
 It won't get any better by the summer.
 As for what not to miss, it really depends on how much time you have and what your interests are.
 Unfortunately, our trip was so long ago that I never got to posting our itinerary, but here is some info based on our experience.
 We started in Vancouver and did a road trip ending in Calgary.
 We went for a bit over 3 weeks.
 The main must-sees are Jasper and Banff National Parks, plus Icefields Parkway between these two parks.
 So if you only have a week or 10 days, you could just focus on those.
 But there are so many other amazing places.
 We absolutely loved Vancouver Island, especially Tofino.
 Also Victoria town was great and orca-watching tour we did there.
 Vancouver is nice too, although we preferred nature destinations.
 Another thing we really enjoyed was the boat trip on the Inside Passage between Port Hardy and Prince Rupert.
 We took a car on the ferry and the idea was to continue the trip further, but there were serious floods there at that time and we had to disembark in Bella Coola and continue by car from there.
 That road was at that time quite adventurous, but maybe they paved it now, you'd have to check if going there.
 But the 'standard' route if doing this kind of trip is via Prince Rupert.
 One thing - book EVERYTHING soon.
 July-August are the peak months in that region and it won't get any cheaper.
 Also, try alternative airports for the flights too.
 Calgary is usually cheaper to fly to/from than Vancouver, so it can be that car hire prices are lower there too.
 If you can, go in June, it might be a bit cheaper and a bit quieter, and you may also get to see more bears (they come looking for food close to the roads in the early summer, but retreat to the forests when there's more food available later on).
 On the other hand, in July, some places have lots of salmon and you can see bears fishing, but it really depends on the place, so you'd have to research this.
 Also, we went in early June, and it was too early to do hiking in the National Parks.
 There was still lots of snow at the higher elevations.
 So if you are interested in hiking, consider this too.
 But this is years ago and maybe summers come earlier now because of global warming...
 Hope this helps a bit.
 Good luck with the planning!

 radu